barotto/libRocketDoc/pages/cpp_manual/events.md

 };
 ```

-The phase of the event, returned by GetPhase(), will be PHASE_CAPTURE if the event listener received the event during the capture phase or PHASE_BUBBLE if during the bubbling phase.
+The phase of the event, returned by `GetPhase()`, will be `PHASE_CAPTURE` if the event listener received the event during the capture phase or `PHASE_BUBBLE` if during the bubbling phase.

-The target element, returned by GetTargetElement(), is the element the event was originally sent to.
-The current element, returned by GetCurrentElement(), is the element the event is currently being sent to.
+The target element, returned by `GetTargetElement()`, is the element the event was originally sent to.
+The current element, returned by `GetCurrentElement()`, is the element the event is currently being sent to.
 This may be the target element or one of the target element's ancestors.

-The name of the event ("keydown", "focus", etc) is returned from GetType().
+The name of the event ("keydown", "focus", etc) is returned from `GetType()`.
 You can also use the equality operator to compare an event directly with a string.

-You can fetch the parameters of the event with the templated GetParameter() function.
+You can fetch the parameters of the event with the templated `GetParameter()` function.
 The exact parameters of each event are detailed in the [event documentation](../rml/events.html).

-For event types that can be interrupted, a listener can call the StopPropagation() function on an event to prevent the event's progress through the event cycle.
+For event types that can be interrupted, a listener can call the `StopPropagation()` function on an event to prevent the event's progress through the event cycle.

 ### Event listeners

-Any object that wants to listen for events derives from {{page.lib_ns}}::Core::EventListener, and implements the one required pure virtual function:
+Any object that wants to listen for events derives from `{{page.lib_ns}}::Core::EventListener`, and implements the one required pure virtual function:

 ```cpp
 // Process the incoming event. virtual void ProcessEvent({{page.lib_ns}}::Core::Event& event) = 0;
 ```

-The ProcessEvent() function will be called every time a relevant event is sent to an element the listener is subscribed to.
+The `ProcessEvent()` function will be called every time a relevant event is sent to an element the listener is subscribed to.

 #### Attaching to an element

-To subscribe an event listener to an element, call the AddEventListener() function on the element to attach to.
+To subscribe an event listener to an element, call the `AddEventListener()` function on the element to attach to.

 ```cpp
 // Adds an event listener to this element.